object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 repository: the folder containing :file:`setup.py`.
 The option flag `-e` tells pip to install the package in 'editable' mode.
-This means that instead of copying the package files to your venv's Python packages directory, symbolic links will be created.
+This means that instead of copying the package files to your venv's Python packages folder, symbolic links will be created.
 This means that any changes that you make to your package will show up the next time the package is imported in a new Python process, avoiding the need to reinstall the package every time you change it.